CONFEST-2026/confest-2026.github.io/concur/call-for-papers.md

 subnav: concur
 ---

-The 37th International Conference on Concurrency Theory
+**The 37th International Conference on Concurrency Theory**

-Here is the cfp
+The Call for Papers will be provided here in due time.